Daniel Barnett’s Employment Law Masterclass 2026

 Ten Cities | Eleven Dates

 The Employment Rights Act 2025 is the biggest shake-up in UK employment law in a generation.
-New rules on fire and rehire.
 A reduced qualifying period for unfair dismissal - and the abolition of the compensation cap.
-A strengthened duty to prevent harassment.
+A strengthened duty to prevent harassment, including stopping staff harassment by clients, customers and visitors.
 Expanded trade union access rights.
-And that's just the start.

 If you're in HR or employment law, you already know it's here.
 But knowing about the changes and knowing exactly what to do about them are two very different things.